The Secret to Creating Excellent Customer Journeys

 The secret to keeping customers happy in the long-term is conducting ongoing analysis of actual journeys that have been or are being captured in logs.
 These data points should be mapped into journeys over time-lines and coordinated with satisfaction scores.

-The most proactive organizations will leverage process intelligence and compare and contrast alternatives to suggest, implement, and test changes with the goal of better customer, employe, and partner journeys.
+The most proactive organizations will leverage process intelligence and compare and contrast alternatives to suggest, implement, and test changes with the goal of better customer, employee, and partner journeys.

 Journey Listening will become an organizational capability that will make a difference in a hyper competitive world.
 The organizations that believe that product and/or service design and low cost will carry them through the new digital era are sadly mistaken.